SEO Optimization in The Age of Over-Optimisation

 • EVERY link is editable/removable as/if required.

-– I write all the content and then handpick the sites and manage the process for clients.
+That’s the only link-building I suggest and do myself – but I write all the content and then handpick the sites and manage the process for clients.

 The basic objective is to ensure that the NAP data on the website and Google Business Profile is underpinned by matching business listings on other reputable sites.